gamichwi/Exploring-CSS/README.md

 # Exploring-CSS
 To explore and learn best practice CSS techniques.

-Creating a fake hosting website to explore different CSS Techniques like:
+Creating a fake hosting website to re-visit old and explore new CSS Techniques like:

-* Selectors, combinators, styling rules ✅
+* Selectors, combinators, styling rules ☑

-* Properties, values and decalarations ✅
+* Properties, values and decalarations ☑

-* Specifity and inheritance ✅
+* Specifity and inheritance ☑

-* Box Model
+* Box Model 𝤿

-* Positioning elements
+* Positioning elements 𝤿

-* Styling backgrounds (gradients, images, etc.)
+* Styling backgrounds (gradients, images, etc.) 𝤿

-* Which dimensions to use
+* Which dimensions to use 𝤿

-* How JS and CSS interact
+* How JS and CSS interact 𝤿

-* Reponsive design and "Mobile First"
+* Reponsive design and "Mobile First" 𝤿

-* Styling forms and form inputs
+* Styling forms and form inputs 𝤿

-* Working with text, font, and text styles
+* Working with text, font, and text styles 𝤿

-* Flexbox
+* Flexbox 𝤿

-* CSS Grid
+* CSS Grid 𝤿

-* Transformations and Animations
+* Transformations and Animations 𝤿

-* Future proofing CSS
+* Future proofing CSS 𝤿

-* Sass
+* Sass 𝤿